NVIDIA-AI-IOT/redaction_with_deepstream/README.md

 4. Follow the installation instructions in the REAME in the downloaded tar file.

-5. Key points during the DeepStream SDK 2.0 installation include:

-	* install NVIDIA driver 410

-	* install CUDA 10.0

-	* install TensorRT 5.0

-6. Run the samples following the instructions in the README file to make sure that the DeepStream SDK has been properly installed.
+5. Run the samples following the instructions in the README file to make sure that the DeepStream SDK has been properly installed.

 ### The Redaction App Pipeline Description ###